SubnetSage/LlamaIndex-Summarizer/README.md

 # YouTube Transcript Summarizer

-This project allows you to download transcripts from YouTube videos and summarize the content using a language model.
+This project enables you to download transcripts from YouTube videos and summarize the content using a language model.

 ## Features

 - Download YouTube video transcripts.
 - Save transcripts to a specified directory.
-- Index the documents for efficient querying.
+- Index documents for efficient querying.
-- Summarize the transcript content using a language model.
+- Summarize transcript content using a language model.
+- Option to clear data and storage folders, ensuring a fresh run each time.

 ## Requirements